Compliance & Policy

 Oregon: Employers in Oregon are not required to provide voting leave to employees, and Oregon does not have early voting in a traditional sense since Oregon elections are conducted largely through mail-in ballots.

-Rhode Island: There are no rules in Rhode Islands that require employers to provide employees with voting leave.
+Rhode Island: There are no rules in Rhode Island that require employers to provide employees with voting leave.
 Early voting begins 20 days prior to Election Day.

-South Carolina: Employers in South Carolina are not permitted to terminate employees as a result of exercising their voting rights, but there are no other rules with regard to voting leave.
+South Carolina: Employers in South Carolina are not permitted to terminate employees due to exercising their voting rights, but there are no other rules with regard to voting leave.
 Early voting begins 15 days before Election Day.

-Texas: Employers in Texas must provide employees with at least 2 consecutive hours in which to vote if that employee doesn’t already have 2 consecutive hours off duty on Election Day when the polls are open.
+Texas: Employers in Texas must provide employees with at least 2 consecutive hours in which to vote if they don’t already have 2 consecutive hours off duty on Election Day when the polls are open.
 Early voting begins 17 days before the election if it’s a business day and if not, the next business day.

 Utah: If an employee’s work shift on Election Day doesn’t allow for at least 3 consecutive off-duty hours when the polls are open and that employee requests voting leave before Election Day, employers are required to provide up to 2 hours of paid leave.
 Early voting in Utah begins 2 weeks prior to Election Day.